Monohen/The-Ridgeview-Post/README.md

 ## Setup Sanity cms

-Create a `env.local` in your root of your project folder and paste:
+Create a `.env.local` in your root of your project folder and paste:
 ```
 NEXT_PUBLIC_SANITY_DATASET=production
 NEXT_PUBLIC_SANITY_PROJECT_ID=